shaikhfarhan04/Healthcare-AI-Platform-Production-Grade-CI-CD-on-AWS/README.md

 # Healthcare-AI-Platform-Production-Grade-CI-CD-on-AWS
 The architecture below deliberately combines AWS, Kubernetes/EKS, Terraform, CI/CD, security, observability, AI/ML, event-driven architecture, databases, data lake, disaster recovery and DevSecOps.

-Yes.
 These four use cases can be combined into **one production-style Healthcare AI platform on AWS**.
 That would make a much stronger DevOps project than building four unrelated applications.

 A good project title would be: